Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Supplementary Materials

-We quantify the prediction error when the sparse regression retains a fraction \(p_{\mathrm{sel}}\) of the inputs and captures a fraction \(\pi\) of the truly relevant ones.
+We quantify the prediction error when the sparse regression retains a fraction \(p_{\mathrm{sel}}\) of the inputs and captures a fraction \(\pi\) of the truly relevant ones (\autoref{cor:pred_error}).
 We focus on the asymptotic regime where both the sample size \(n\) and the dimensionality \(d\) are taken to infinity, while the data scale \(n/d\) stays finite.
-By applying the risk formula for ridge regression by \citet{dicker2016ridge} to the post-selection problem, we quantify the prediction error of sparse regression.
+By applying the risk formula for ridge regression by \cite{dicker2016ridge} to the post-selection problem, we quantify the prediction error of sparse regression.
+In the following, $f(n,d)\approx g(n,d)$ means that $\lim_{n,d\to\infty,\;n/d\to\gamma} |f(n,d)-g(n,d)|=0$.